wilbcn/BlueTeam/Splunk-Projects/Splunk-Enterprise-HomeLab.md

 - Building a **medium-term Splunk lab** suitable for threat detection and log analysis.
 - Mastering **manual data ingestion techniques** into custom indexes.
 - Developing **SPL search queries** for security investigation.

-## Project Walk-Through
-This section documents the step-by-step process followed to build the lab environment, including:

 ### 1. Launch a new instance for Splunk Enterprise
 Here I configured and launched a brand new EC2 instance to host our splunk enterprise server.